legolego/retype_site/retype_src/index.md

 ![](static/AboutHeader.png)

 I am a data scientist with a recent Masters degree from the University of Michigan and inventive mindset who enjoys researching unfamiliar topics to help others discover and understand something new.
-My ability to recognize needed enhancements in user experience and paying attention to details brings an additional valuable skillset.
+My ability to recognize needed enhancements in user experience and paying attention to details brings an additional valuable skill set.

 For my current day jobs, I work as a developer for DXC Technologies and as a Lecturer for the University of Michigan, assisting with the Masters of Applied Data Science program I graduated from.
 I really enjoy helping students understand complex topics.

-This is a slightly curated site for my projects that should be easier to navigate than my github [repository](https://github.com/legolego).
+This is a slightly curated site for my projects that should be easier to navigate than my GitHub [repository](https://github.com/legolego).

 More about my work experience can be found on [LinkedIn](https://www.linkedin.com/in/olegnikolsky/)